 SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-Based.
-Each element of the smart framework works together to create a carefully planned, clear and traceable goal.
-Be as clear and specific as possible with what you want to achieve.
-The more limited your goal is, the more you understand the steps necessary to achieve it.
+It is a framework used to create carefully planned, clear and traceable goals.
+When setting objectives, it is important to be as clear and specific as possible.
+The more limited the goal is, the easier it is to understand the steps necessary to achieve it.

-To achieve this, I will apply for 1 job per week for 2 months by submitting a total of 8 job applications.
-Once you've decided what your SMART goals are, put them in a format that makes it easy to review, update, and use the instructions.
-Using a strategic planning tool such as Workfront Goals can ensure that your OKRs are SMART, effectively tracked, and aligned with your organization's strategic objectives.
-While you need to be as realistic as possible, it's important to approach SMART goal writing with a positive attitude.
+You can also continue to learn and invest in Facebook Ads to double your sales in 3 months.
+If you want to get your dream job working for a SaaS company like Shopify and travel long term as a digital nomad, you can set a goal to apply for 1 job per week for 2 months by submitting a total of 8 job applications.
+Once you have decided on your SMART goals, put them in a format that makes it easy to review, update and use the instructions.
+Using a strategic planning tool such as Workfront Goals can ensure that your OKRs are SMART, effectively tracked and aligned with your organization's strategic objectives.